-From Ancient Rome to Modern Times: The Colorful Gemstones in Engagement Rings And Why Diamonds Are Overrated for Some
+From Ancient Rome to Modern Times: Colorful Gemstones Can Be Engagement Rings And Why Diamonds Are Overrated for Some

 Whether for personal or ethical reasons or to stand out from the crowd, more and more couples are turning to alternative gemstones for their engagement rings.